lserp/undercut-f1-enhanced/README.md

 ### Driver Tracker

-The `Driver Tracker` page shows a track map overlayed with selected drivers.
+The `Driver Tracker` page shows a track map overlaid with selected drivers.
 Use the <kbd>▼</kbd>/<kbd>▲</kbd> `Cursor` actions to choose drivers, then use the <kbd>⏎</kbd> `Toggle Select` action to toggle the inclusion of the driver on the track map.
 The driver under the current cursor position will also be highlighted on the map, and timing gaps will switch to interval between that driver and all other drivers.

 ![Driver Tracker Page](docs/screenshots/driver-tracker.png)